Systematic Investigation of the Permeability of Androgen Receptor PROTACs.

 Bayle, Elliott D

 Willems, Henriette MG

 ACS Med Chem Lett

 MetadataShow full item record

-Bifunctional molecules known as PROTACs simultaneously bind an E3 ligase and a protein of interest to direct ubiquitination and clearance of that protein, and have emerged in the last decade as an exciting new paradigm in drug discovery.
-In order to investigate the permeability and properties of these large molecules, we synthesised two panels of PROTAC molecules, constructed from a range of protein-target ligands, linkers and E3 ligase ligands.
+Bifunctional molecules known as PROTACs simultaneously bind an E3 ligase and a protein of interest to direct ubiquitination and clearance of that protein, and they have emerged in the past decade as an exciting new paradigm in drug discovery.
+In order to investigate the permeability and properties of these large molecules, we synthesized two panels of PROTAC molecules, constructed from a range of protein-target ligands, linkers, and E3 ligase ligands.
 The androgen receptor, which is a well-studied protein in the PROTAC field was used as a model system.
-The physicochemical properties and permeability of PROTACs is discussed.
+The physicochemical properties and permeability of PROTACs are discussed.

 This work was funded by Alzheimer’s Research UK (grant: ARUK-2015DDI-CAM), with support from the ALBORADA Trust.
 The ALBORADA Drug Discovery Institute is core funded by Alzheimer’s Research UK (registered charity No. 1077089 and SC042474).